 Day 1: Sofia – Lyaskovo

-Meeting at Sofia or Plovdiv airport (pick up at Plovdiv city/Plovdiv Airport – against a small fee).
+Meeting at Sofia or Plovdiv airport (pick ups from Plovdiv/Plovdiv Airport against extra fee of 40 EUR; landing time: at 15:00 at latest).
 Transfer to the Rhodopean village of Lyaskovo.
 Your friendly hosts will make you feel like home!
-Depending on where you land, the transfer could last 1,30hrs from Plovdiv and up to 3 hrs from Sofia.
+Depending on where you land, the transfer could last 1 hr 30 mins from Plovdiv and up to 3 hrs (from Sofia).
+Single timed transfer from Sofia will be organized in case of overlapping bookings (departing Sofia at 15:30 at latest).

 * There is an option to extend the tour with extra night in Lyaskovo village, incl. a circular trek along the nearby mountain ridges.